bellhyve/zelta/README.md

 3G sent, 21/21 streams received in 10.34 seconds
 ```

-Simply repeat this to update your backup.
+Repeat this command to update your backup.
 To learn more, see the `zelta replicate` section of this document and this (manpage draft)[https://github.com/bellhyve/zelta/wiki/zelta-replicate-(man-page-draft)].

 ## Quick Start: Back up the universe using a policy